-The CVDRMP’s SRMR acknowledges that the Central Valley Water Board had not yet obtained our necessary approval of CV-SALTS, but characterizes CV-SALTS as a “monumental shift in policy” insofar as the amendments recognize that currently available technology and practices cannot be expected to ensure nonpoint source discharges are able to meet nitrate water quality standards in the near future and the return of groundwater to drinking water standards could take many decades.
+The CVDRMP’s SRMR acknowledges that the Central Valley Water Board had not yet obtained our necessary approval of CV-SALTS, but characterizes CV-SALTS as a “monumental shift in policy” insofar as the amendments recognize that currently available technology and practices cannot be expected to ensure nonpoint source discharges are able to meet the nitrate water quality objective in the near future and the return of groundwater to drinking water standards could take many decades.

-Resting on that characterized shift in policy, the CVDRMP’s SRMR concludes that the directive in the Dairy General WDRs for it to recommend protective management practices be implemented within 10 years is unrealistic.
+Resting on that characterized shift in policy, the CVDRMP’s SRMR concludes that the directive in the 2013 Dairy General WDRs for it to recommend protective management practices be implemented within 10 years is unrealistic.
 The CVDRMP’s SRMR recommends the development of revised dairy waste discharge requirements that would allow dairies to avail themselves of CV-SALTS’ flexible compliance approach while progressively improving management practices.
 The CVDRMP’s SRMR suggests that the dairies and cooperating entities work toward the goal of achieving “whole-farm nitrogen balance” by reducing excess nitrogen loading.
 In the meantime, the CVDRMP’s SRMR recommends its dairy members participate in the CV-SALTS compliance approach, including participation in management zones, in replacement drinking water efforts, and the funding of salinity management and monitoring programs.
 The CVDRMP’s SRMR recommends a continuing and enhanced role for the CVDRMP (similar to an ILRP third-party coalition) to assist in administering its recommendations.